 The castor plant is part of the natural biogenic carbon cycle, which means the energy used in producing the raw material (the castor plant) is solar and not carbon-emitting.
 And because it’s a plant, not a rock, it removes carbon from the atmosphere through photosynthesis.

-Castor is a monsoon crop, taking advantage of India’s natural weather phenomenon.
-And as a result, eighty per cent of the world’s castor seed is produced in India, representing approximately 1.2 million tons.
-It is inherently drought resistant, doesn’t cause deforestation, is not in competition with the animal or human food chain, it’s insect resistant, recyclable, and can be harvested 4-6 months after planting.
+Castor plants are a monsoon crop, taking advantage of India’s natural weather phenomenon.
+The crop is inherently drought resistant, doesn’t cause deforestation, is not in competition with the animal or human food chain, is insect resistant, and can be harvested 4-6 months after planting.

 It means that the material comes from a renewable plant source, the castor plant, and is not a fossil-fuel-based resource.
 Combined with 3D printing, plant-based polymers dramatically reduce the product’s carbon footprint, reducing waste and environmental impact.

 The base material for PA 11 is the castor plant.
 The seeds (often referred to as beans) get processed into plant oil, then converted by Arkema using their Amino11 chemistry into a high-performance polymer.

 Yes, it’s a plant-based nylon that uses 47% less carbon to produce than the industry standard 3D printed material PA 12.
 It is also made in part of recycled material by appropriating waste from production processes.

 Yes, but not yet at the end consumer level, the recycling happens at the manufacturing level taking material waste from industrial processes and recycling and reusing it back into the material.